-In order to help identify overpayments the council will:
+To help identify overpayments the council will:

-- Establish the cause of the overpayment and whether it is recoverable and from whom it should be recovered. - Ensure that every overpayment has been classified correctly, - Notify the customer of the overpayment in accordance with current legislation - Determine the best method of recovery. - Not commence recovery until the individual has had the right to dispute the decision (in accordance with the time-scales set out in the legislation). - Offer help and advice to customers wishing to dispute the decision to recover the overpayment. - In the event of being unable to recover an overpayment, promptly submit the debt for 'write-off'.
+- Establish the cause of the overpayment and whether it is recoverable and from whom it should be recovered. - Calculate underlying entitlement in all cases - Ensure that every overpayment has been classified correctly, - Notify the customer of the overpayment in accordance with current legislation - Determine the best method of recovery. - Not commence recovery until the individual has had the right to dispute the decision (in accordance with the timescales set out in the legislation). - Offer help and advice to customers wishing to dispute the decision to recover the overpayment. - In the event of being unable to recover an overpayment, promptly submit the debt for 'write-off'.